- Education and Science»

 I) Social Developments

-When we say a country as a developed one we must consider the social development.
-Because the social achievements are the basic tools to measure the development of any country. social development consist of different factors like education, health care, lack of gender discrimination, standard of life etc. let us analyze each of the factors separately.
+When we say a country as a developed one, we must consider the social development.
+Social achievements are the basic tools to measure the development of any country.
+It consists of different factors like education, health care, lack of gender discrimination, standard of life etc. let us analyze each of the factors separately.

-Education is the basic requirement of any society to being modernized one or to achieve the progress in the society.
-Before the arrival of colonialists, the education system existed in India was not modernized.
-The system was entirely traditional one. after the establishment of colonial domination, British introduced the English education in India.
+Education is the basic requirement of any society to be a modernized one or to achieve progress in the society.
+Before the arrival of colonialists, the education system existed in India was not modernized one.
+The system was entirely traditional one.
+After the establishment of colonial domination, British introduced the English education in India.
 Anyway, British authority gave importance for the primary education, but was not much successful.
 But that was a milestone in the modern educational history of India.
-After getting independence, the literacy rate of India in 1951 was constrained to 18.33%. that shows the majority of the people were illiterate.
-After there adopted different strategic steps as a part of five-year plan to promote the education in the society.
-In 2002, India passed an Act, by which every child between 6 – 14 year old must access the free education.
-Later in 2010, the right to education listed fundamental right.
+After getting independence, the literacy rate of India in 1951 was constrained to 18.33%.
+It shows that the majority of the people were illiterate.
+After the country adopted different strategic steps as a part of five-year plans to promote the education in the society.
+In 2002, India passed an Act, by which every children between 6 to 14 year old must access the free education.
+Later in 2010, the right to education was listed under fundamental rights.
 Further there came different programs for the promotion of women education, off campuses etc.

-The current literacy rate as per the 2011 census of India reported 73% . and now, there are more than 600 universities and more than 30000 colleges, Medical Colleges, IITs….
-Functioning in India.
-But the hundred per cent literacy rate is still see as a dream.
+The current literacy rate as per the 2011 census of India reported 73%.
+Now, there are more than 600 universities and more than 30000 colleges, Medical Colleges, IITs…. functioning in India.
+But the hundred per cent literacy rate is still remain as a dream.
 An outstanding development of India in the field of education is the facility of primary school.
-The primary education is available for each child within 2 Kilo meter.
+The primary education is available for each child within 2 Kilo meter distance.

 b) Women community

-women community is a unavoidable part of any country. they are in need of better consideration.
-The condition of women community in India is not favorable one. so, there are different schemes for the women empowerment in India.
+Women community is a unavoidable part of any country.
+They are in need of better consideration.
+The condition of women community in India is not favorable one at all levels.
+So, there are different schemes launched for the women empowerment in India.
 As mentioned above Indian literacy rate is 73 %.
 In which women literacy rate is 64.6% while men literacy rate is 80.9 %.
-Which showing the wide gap between women and men community.
+It shows the wide gap between women and men community.
 Further there can be see discrimination in terms of opportunities among men and women.

-Even though the condition of women community are increasing there exist few exceptions.
-Recently many news reports are came about the women attack.
-Government also trying to ensure the women safety and stability through different programs.
-Today women are very actively working in different fields of the country. government arguing for the women reservation in local self governments.
+Even though the condition of women community is increasing there exist few exceptions.
+Recently many news reports are came out about the attacks on women.
+Government is also trying to ensure the women safety and stability through different programs.
+Today women are very actively working in different fields of the country.
+Governments are arguing for the women reservation in local self governments.
 But still there exist many issues.

 c) Health care